Biosecurity is a Top Priority for Egg Farmers

 Egg farmers are vigilant in setting and maintaining advanced biosecurity protocols, and biosecurity programs have improved significantly over the past three years.
 UEP and egg farmers collaborate with the U.S. Department of Agriculture, state agencies, veterinarians and public health officials to responsibly evaluate biosecurity and address the needs of the hens, farms, employees and local communities.

-UEP established a Biosecurity Taskforce of egg producers to provide resources and develop guidance for programs like the National Poultry Improvement Plan.
+UEP established an Animal Health and Biosecurity Committee of egg producers to provide resources and develop guidance for programs like the National Poultry Improvement Plan.
 While no two are exactly alike, here are examples of biosecurity practices that are employed at egg farms.

 Viruses that are harmful to birds can be carried and spread unknowingly on clothes and footwear, vehicles and equipment.
 To limit the chance for disease to be brought onto the farm, only employees and approved service providers are allowed onto egg and poultry farms.